efabless/ipm/docs/packaging.md

 Each IP shall have its own public GH repo for development.
 The repo shall have a CI that creates a compressed tarball after the structure outlined [here](ip_package.md) and added to the releases.

 A cli will be developed to enable anyone to submit an IP for distribution.

 - `ipm ip create new_ip.yaml`
 - `ipm ip update new_ip.yaml`

-Internally the repo url is used as an IP ID.
+Note: Internally the repo url is used as an IP ID.

+`ipm` team will perform set of sanity checks to ensure the quality of the submmitted IP.
+This checker shall ensure:

+- The correctness of the directory structure
+- The existance of all file types as per the IP type.
+- That the IP is LVS clean
+- That the IP is DRC clean

 ## new_ip.yaml